 Biking: Mountain biking, electric bikes or use the cablecars to avoid the uphills.

-When the snow arrives in the mountains and the world changes to one of sparking flakes and icy summits that is the signal that playtime has arrived.
-In the winter months the mountains offer a range of wonderful experiences that often involve 'sliding'!
-We love living in this paradise and get a huge pleasure from sharing it with family groups.
+• When the snow arrives in the mountains and the world changes to one of sparking flakes and icy summits we know that it's now time to play in the 'white stuff'.
+In the winter months the mountains offer a range of wonderful experiences that usually involve 'sliding'!
+Our guides and instructors are passionate about the mountains and we believe in sharing this love and respect with the next generation.

 Below we have given a list of some of the activities that your family can enjoy on a private trip to the mountains.
 We will help you make the most of a winter trip to include all the family.